wilstep/OpenGL-involute-gears-simulation/README.md

 A realistic graphical simulation of one involute gear driving another

-This software is written with QT creator 3.5.1 and uses OpenGL
+This software is written with QT creator 3.5.1 and uses OpenGL You will need a graphics card with working OpenGL drivers

 to compile on Linux